-Serbia: Biomass heating plant in Novi Pazar – tender launched13.
-July 2020. / News Serbia Energy
+Serbia: Biomass heating plant in Novi Pazar – tender launched, News Serbia Energy

 A tender for the design and construction of a biomass-fired heating plant in Novi Pazar in southwestern Serbia was launched by the Serbian Ministry of Energy and Mining.